-Mental health resources by county
+Mental Health America of Wisconsin to find mental health resources by county at

 Question, Persuade, Refer Training:

 QPR is intended to offer hope through positive action, this is not intended to be a form of counseling or treatment.

 Modeled after CPR training which trains civilians to resuscitate a person in physical distress – QPR trains civilians to identify possible suicidal intentions, talk to the person, and get the person referred to professional help.

 - The Wisconsin Department of Veterans Affairs offers free, local QPR training throughout the state.

 - To find out more information contact Cal Stammer at 608-733-1791 or email at firstname.lastname@example.org.